rneethi/ReactJS/README.md

 # ReactJS
-Example projects using Reactjs and Redux
+Example projects using Reactjs and Redux Counter Calc